OK Soda: Legacy

 After its production ceased, OK Soda enjoyed a cult following on the internet, including the use of a newsgroup at alt.fan.ok-soda, which was fairly active for several years.
 Fans would reminisce about the offbeat advertising materials, sell merchandise and intact cans, and trade recipes for home-brewed OK Soda facsimiles.

-While OK Soda appears on retrospective lists of failed soft drinks and fluke ad campaigns, Analyst Thomas Flight posits that OK Soda may have been "ahead of its time" in its attempts at "brand disillusionment" through its subversion of traditional marketing.
+While OK Soda appears on retrospective lists of failed soft drinks and fluke ad campaigns, analyst Thomas Flight posits that the soda may have been "ahead of its time" in its attempts at "brand disillusionment" through its subversion of traditional marketing.
 For example, Liquid Death has used similar "lifestyle play" marketing techniques with great success.
-Meanwhile OK Soda's original merchandise, cans and advertising material can still be found readily on eBay with asking prices sometimes in hundreds of U.S. dollars.
+Meanwhile, OK Soda's original merchandise, cans, and advertising material can still be found readily on eBay, with asking prices sometimes in hundreds of U.S. dollars.